vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

       [ok] successfully installed all plugins from group 'vmware-tkg/default:v2.3.0'
       ```

-      After installing the tanzu plugins, run the tanzu plugin list command to check the plugins version and installation status.
+      After installing the tanzu plug-ins, run the `tanzu plugin list` command to check the plug-in version and installation status.

 1. Install Carvel tools.